-Occupational Therapist & Physiotherapist Assistant Diploma graduates may be accepted into the Bachelor of Health Science program at Thompson Rivers University.
+Occupational and Physical Therapist Assistant Diploma Diploma graduates will be granted a maximum of 54 transfer credits into the Bachelor of Health Science.

 Occupational and Physical Therapist Assistant Diploma Graduates will be considered for entrance into the University of Calgary's 10 full course equivalent Bachelor of Community Rehabilitation program.